rendering of Geary Boulevard

 Why does the current zoning need to be updated?

-The current rezoning program focuses on western and northern San Francisco where restrictive zoning polices currently make it challenging to build new housing, particularly multi-family structures that tend to be more affordable and provide diverse housing options for people in all stages of their lives.
-Over the past 15 years, only 10% of new housing in the City was built in these areas, even though they cover over 50% of the City’s land.
-In contrast, most developments in recent years have been concentrated in eastern San Francisco where mid– and large-sized developments are allowed.
-State and City policies require us to add housing in the western and northern areas of the city so that we can create housing opportunities for low- and moderate-income households and start to reverse historic patterns of economic and racial segregation.
+The current proposed rezoning program focuses on higher-income western and northern San Francisco neighborhoods where restrictive zoning polices currently make it challenging or impossible to build new multifamily housing, which offers more diverse and affordable housing options.
+Over the past 15 years, only 10% of San Francisco’s new housing has been built in these western and northern areas, even though they cover over 50% of the City’s land area.
+State and City policies require us to add housing in the western and northern areas of the City so that we can create housing opportunities for low- and moderate-income households in well-resourced neighborhoods and work to reverse historic patterns of economic and racial segregation.

 What happens if we don’t rezone?

-Changes to our zoning rules are required by state law to maintain certification for our Housing Element.
-Without compliant rezoning legislation, San Francisco risks losing certification for the Housing Element, which could lead to a loss of vital state grants that the City relies on.
-These grants total hundreds of millions of dollars, used to build affordable housing, pave city streets, and keep MUNI and other key City services running.
-Failure to comply could also lead to lawsuits and state-imposed penalties, including fines and “builder’s remedy” projects.
-That means that the City would lose the ability to apply any kind of zoning rules (including today’s height, density, and setback rules), apart from basic life-safety building codes.
+Without compliant rezoning legislation by January 2026, San Francisco risks losing State certification of the Housing Element, which could lead to a loss of vital state grants that the City relies on.
+These grants total hundreds of millions of dollars, and are used to build affordable housing, pave city streets, and keep MUNI and other key City services running.
+Failure to comply could also lead to lawsuits and state-imposed penalties, including fines and forced approval of “builder’s remedy” projects.
+That means that the City would lose the ability to apply any kind of zoning rules (including today’s height, density, and setback rules).
 In other words, the City would lose local control over the housing it currently approves, allowing the state to approve many kinds of developer projects with few, if any, limits.
-See SF Housing Policy and Practice Review.

-Other California cities are facing this problem now because they don’t have certified Housing Elements or risk losing their certification for not completing actions they committed to in their Housing Elements.
-A significant number of cities are facing large “builder’s remedy” projects across the state, including cities such as Redondo Beach and Santa Monica to Menlo Park and Palo Alto.
-Just in the past two months, we’ve seen a series of dramatic legal rulings and settlements, including a Beverly Hills case where a judge suspended the city’s permitting power because the city didn’t have a valid housing element.
-Similarly, in the city of Davis – which was also without a certified Housing Element - was forced to approve a project that violated zoning rules and would have otherwise required voter approval.
+Other California cities are already facing this problem because they don’t have certified Housing Elements or are soon to face it because they haven’t completed actions they committed to in their Housing Elements.
+A significant number of cities are facing large “builder’s remedy” projects across the state, including cities such as Redondo Beach, Santa Monica, Menlo Park and Palo Alto.
+The state has seen a series of dramatic legal rulings and settlements, including a Beverly Hills case where a judge suspended the city’s permitting power because the city didn’t have a valid housing element.
+Similarly, the city of Davis – which was also without a certified Housing Element - was forced to approve a project that violated zoning rules and would have otherwise required voter approval.

 Go deeper.
 What happens if we don't rezone?